RedDuck-Software/smart-contracts-checklist/README.md

 ### For all projects

+Contracts usage
+- [ ] Aware of 3rd party audits for all contract that we used

 Tests
 - [ ] Property based tests for all contract's state and functions
 - [ ] 95%+ total test coverage